hippobo/Aruco-Chess/README.md

 # Aruco Chess
-Calibration and Aruco Marker Recognition for chess boards using aruco Markers for each piece.
+Simple Calibration and Aruco Marker Recognition for chess boards using aruco Markers for each piece.

 ## Demo